 Tip 9.
 Fix iPhone Bluetooth Not Working without Data Loss

 In some of the solutions mentioned above, you’ll run the risk of a data loss in the process of fixing your iPhone Bluetooth that is malfunctioning.
 Fortunately, there is a solution to this – Fucosoft iOS System Recovery, allowing you to fix iPhone won’t connect to Bluetooth issue without any data loss.
-It can solve a wide variety of iOS issues, such as low call volume, alarm not working, black screen of death, ghost touch, iPhone is disabled connect to iTunes, etc.
+It can solve a wide variety of iOS issues, such as low call volume, alarm not working, black screen of death, ghost touch, iPhone is disabled connect to iTunes, etc. This program is fully compatible with the latest iPhone 12/11 and iOS 14/13.6.

 Follow the steps below to fix iPhone not connecting to Bluetooth issue without data loss: